 Hotel Deals: My top choice is probably Expedia – I’ve found some insanely cheap (beautiful) hotels.
-If you’re looking to avoid hotels, definitely check out Airbnb!
-I would opt for an Airbnb in the middle of the French Quarter.
+If you’re looking to avoid hotels, definitely check out VRBO!
+I would opt for a rental in the middle of the French Quarter.
 Personally, I ended up with an adorable little loft, conveniently located restaurants, Bourbon Street, and Frenchmen Street.
 I was able to walk everywhere at night without having to worry about a cab!

 Cheap flights to New Orleans: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.
 You can typically find decent flights into New Orleans, and then it’s just an easy cab ride into the French Quarter.

 So, I hope you found this guide to the top tourist attractions in New Orleans helpful; it was seriously one of the most delicious and architecturally unique cities I’ve ever visited.
 If you haven’t been, it should definitely be on your bucket list!